 Taxes and Other

 What kind of taxes does Kresge pay?

 The foundation is exempt from income taxes under IRS rules.
 However, the foundation is required to pay a 2 percent excise tax on net investment income, which can be reduced to 1 percent if certain spending criteria are met (discussed below).
 Net investment income includes interest, dividends, net realized capital gains, and other investment income, minus expenses for managing investments.
 The net investment income figure used in this calculation is shown on Page 1, Part I, line 27b, column (b).
-The 2012 net investment income was $225,564,670, which resulted in a 1 percent excise tax of $2,255,647 as shown on Page 4, Part VI, line 5 of the 990-PF.
+The 2013 net investment income was $186,730,051.
+In 2013, a 2 percent excise tax rate resulted in tax of $3,734,601 as shown on Page 4, Part VI, line 5 of the 990-PF.